 The main advantages of microservices over monolithic are flexibility and complete independence.

 - You can update and redeploy each service separately, which reduces startup time.

-- Depending on individual business requirements, you can use different technologies for particular services.
+- You can use different technologies for particular services depending on individual business requirements.

 - In case of error or breakage, the failure of one microservice doesn’t affect other components and the whole system.